-Regional and international buses depart from Tallinn's Central Bus Station, about 2km southeast of Old Town; bus 2 or tram 4 will get you there.
+Regional and international buses depart from Tallinn's Central Bus Station, about 2km southeast of Old Town and linked by two tram lines and eight buses.
 Services depart from here for Latvia, Lithuania, Poland and other European destinations.

 The national bus network is extensive, linking Tallinn to pretty much everywhere you might care to go.
-All services are summarized on the extremely handy Tpilet site (www.tpilet.ee).
-Some of the main routes:
+All services are summarised on the extremely handy Tpilet site (www.tpilet.ee).
+The following are some of the main routes:

 - Viljandi (€9.50 to €11, 2½ hours, 11 daily)

 - Pärnu (€6.50 to €11, two hours, at least hourly)